DevVivan/odin-project/javascript.md

 #### Array.prototype.filter()

-The `filter()` method can be used to filter down to just the elements from a given array that pass the test implemented by the provided function.
+The `filter()` method can be to loop through an array and test for *something* and then create a new array with only the matching items.

 ```javascript
 const words = ['spray', 'limit', 'elite', 'exuberant', 'destruction', 'present'];